OBEDPoP/OS/readme.md

 Note: enp0s8 is optional if ony two adapters are configured then enp0s8 will become NAT network.

 Important: the details in netplan must be changed as per no of adapters configured/available externally

-fact: single node deployment can also be done with just one external host adapter(ethernet)
+Fact: single node deployment can also be done with just one external host adapter(ethernet), but might not be safe to do so.

 !!>>for changes to network config edit 00-in**.yaml file in op5.sh local